Playing While Black

 resonant.

-We initially gathered at a local event with no intention of
+We initially gathered at a local event with no

-arose, I couldn't resist!
-I had previously played with the young woman and had
+invitation to play arose, I couldn't resist!
+I had previously played with the

-partner play before.
-Knowing him as an experienced player gave me confidence in
+However, I hadn't seen her partner play before.
+Knowing him as an experienced

 What struck me during this scene was how our cultural